Contra Sadedin & Varinsky: the Google memo is still right, again

 Now, to the meatier part.
 Saledin quotes the Google memo:

 research suggests that “greater nation-level gender equality leads to psychological dissimilarity in men’s and women’s personality traits.”
 Because as “society becomes more prosperous and more egalitarian, innate dispositional differences between men and women have more space to develop and the gap that exists between men and women in their personality becomes wider.”

-The internal quotes are from.
+The internal quotes are from this article.